-The Attorney General's Office and State Archives have yet to develop plans for evaluating long-term program impacts
+The Attorney General's Office and State Archives have yet to develop plans for evaluating long-term program impacts measure the effect of the programs on legislative priorities and use that information to focus their efforts going forward.

 The AGO and Archives track the type and amount of public records assistance they provide to local governments and collect feedback from their customers through questionnaires.
 However, neither has developed plans yet to evaluate the long-term impacts of their programs and use this information to manage its efforts going forward.